Our Commitment to Privacy

 |Information we obtain from third parties for a legitimate purpose, such as information that we obtain when verifying details supplied by you as part of your application.
 This information obtained from other third party organisations or people may include other Neuberger Berman Group companies, employers, credit reference agencies, employers, fraud prevention agencies or other similar organisations.||

 When we use your information, we may use automated processes.
 In particular, in order to comply with our obligations under AML legislation, we are required to verify the identity of all clients and other information (including but not limited to details of any nationality, citizenship or rights of residence you hold) to satisfy our regulatory obligations.
 We may do this using an electronic verification system that we consider suitable or by asking you for documentary evidence.
+We do not carry out any automated-decision making when processing your personal data.

 If we, or a fraud prevention agency, determine that you pose a fraud or money laundering risk: